valorisa/socat-1.8.0.1_for_Windows/README.md

 The procedure for those who want to compile from the source files.

 Otherwise for the others, there is 2 ready-made files **'socat-1.8.0.0.rar'** and **'socat-1.8.0.0.zip'**.
-You can download it by going to : https://github.com/valorisa/socat-1.8.0.0_for_Windows/blob/main/socat-1.8.0.0.rar or https://github.com/valorisa/socat-1.8.0.0_for_Windows/blob/main/socat-1.8.0.0.zip and keybord shotcut (Ctrl + Shift + s)
+You can download it by going to : https://github.com/valorisa/socat-1.8.0.0_for_Windows/blob/main/socat-1.8.0.0.rar or https://github.com/valorisa/socat-1.8.0.0_for_Windows/blob/main/socat-1.8.0.0.zip and keyboard shotcut (Ctrl + Shift + s)

 First of all, if it is not done yet, download and install Cygwin (last version) : <https://www.cygwin.com/setup-x86_64.exe>